When AI robots

 Challenges:

-| Ideological Resistance:
+| Ideological Resistance: Significant resistance to

-intervention in the economy is likely in a capitalist society.
+increased taxation and government intervention in the economy is likely in a

 |

-| Global Competition: Nations
+| Global Competition: Nations may be hesitant to implement

-may be hesitant to implement policies that could make their businesses less
+policies that could make their businesses less competitive internationally.

 |

-| CHINA's
+| CHINA's Communist Government is

-Communist Government is already prepared for this change
+already prepared for this change so expect

-so expect devastating progress in Chinese
+devastating progress in Chinese corporations bankrupting

-corporations bankrupting American corps.
+American corps.

 |